Xfers/docs/source/index.md

 ## Bank Account

-The follow APIs allow you to add or update your bank account info, to fetch a list of available banks for withdrawal and to fetch the account holder name of a bank account.
+The follow APIs allow you to add or update your bank account info and fetch a list of available banks for withdrawal.

 ### Available Banks